MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 If the application code does not change, the order remains the same.
 The order is also compatible with the Java semantic.
 Intuitively, a class may depend on other classes.
 Those classes should be initialized first.
-We list a few of these dependencies: object creation, superclass, methods receiver, arguments and fields types, ….
+Here are some of the main dependencies: object creation, superclass, method receiver, argument types, field types, etc.

 Dependencies of classes upon themselves define a graph of dependencies.
 This graph may depict cycles.
 The graph is linearized in an order which